Let Them Eat Chaos

-Let Them Eat Chaos is the second studio album by English poet and spoken word artist Kae Tempest, the follow up to their Mercury Prize-nominated debut Everybody Down.
+Let Them Eat Chaos is the second studio album by English poet and spoken word artist Kae Tempest, the follow-up to his Mercury Prize-nominated debut Everybody Down.
 The album follows seven individuals who all live on the same street who have never met each other before.
 But then at 4:18 in the morning, a storm causes these seven people to leave their homes and see each other for the very first time.

 Critical reception

-According to review aggregator Metacritic, Let Them Eat Chaos has a score of 84 out of 100, indicating "universal acclaim."
+According to review aggregator Metacritic, Let Them Eat Chaos has a score of 84 out of 100, indicating "universal acclaim".